slowernews/wisdom-tldr/chapters/chapter_1_self.md

 -- Friedrich Nietzsche*

 <!--
+> *"If skill could be gained by watching, every dog would become a butcher."
+-- Proverb*

 > *"Every day, with every action and choice, you’re either a teacher and an inspiration, or a lesson and a reminder."*
 - sabios c six packs
 - success is the worst teacher